thibaulthulaux/doc-idformation/src/rapport/PASTEBIN.md

 It's important to note that the solution that will work best for you will depend on the specific requirements of your project and your own skill set.

+chat gpt UML

+plantuml code for a common use case diagram in which we can find: a user login in an application, then accessing a private collection of categories, in which the user access a private collection of products